-- A. Malachi marks the end of Old Testament prophecy, closing up the divine utterances until the time of John the Baptist four hundred years later. - B. Malachi is only one of two books in Scripture that employs a question-and-answer style in its entirety (the other book is Habakkuk). - C. Malachi and Isaiah are the only prophets who end their books with judgment.
+- A. Malachi marks the end of Old Testament prophecy, closing the divine utterances until the time of John the Baptist, four hundred years later. - B. Malachi is one of only two books in Scripture that employ a question-and-answer style throughout (the other is Habakkuk). - C. Malachi and Isaiah are the only prophets who end their books with judgment.